heimrichhannot/contao-teaser-bundle/UPGRADE.md

 This file contains information concerning upgrading from older version.

+## From 1.x

+- Renamed Bundle class from HeimrichHannotContaoTeaserBundle to HeimrichHannotTeaserBundle
+-

 ## From module and version 0.x

 The database field 'articleId' was dropped and 'article' is used instead (already existing field in the contao core).